Last Updated on 1st December 2022 by Mike@bitaboutbritain

-Which anniversaries are being marked in Britain in 2018?
+Which anniversaries were marked in Britain in 2018?
 The end of public hanging, votes for women, the first traffic light, the Roman invasion and Mick Jagger’s 75th birthday?
-Have a quick scan through the eclectic list of selected events below: though some may have slipped your mind, they are bound to be on someone’s British calendar for 2018.
+Have a quick scan through the eclectic list of selected events below: though some may have slipped your mind, each one was on someone’s British calendar for 2018.
 There’s a lot of information here – either scroll randomly, or click on a year that interests you from the choices below.

 The Roman invasion